List of places in the Northern Territory by population

-The Northern Territory is a self governing territory of Australia.
-It has a population of 232,605 as of the 2021 Australian census and occupies an area of 1347791 km2.
-Official population statistics are published by the Australian Bureau of Statistics, which conducts a census every five years.
-The most recent census for which data has been released is the 2021 census.
+The Northern Territory is a self-governing territory of Australia.
+It has a population of 232,605 as of the 2021 Australian census, the most recent census for which data has been released, and occupies an area of 1347791 km2.
+Official population statistics are published by the Australian Bureau of Statistics (ABS), which conducts a census every five years.
+The ABS publishes data for various types of geographic structures, including urban centres and localities, which represent the built-up area of cities and towns with more than 200 people, and local government areas.

 Urban centres and localities by population

-SA1's are areas that subdivide all of Australia, and have a population between 200 and 800 people and an average population size of 400.
-Urban centres and localities are defined by the Australian Bureau of Statistics to be clusters of urban SA1's.
+Statistical Areas Level 1 (SA1s) are areas that subdivide all of Australia.
+SA1s generally have a population between 200 and 800 people, but this can reach as low as 180 for small towns and 90 for Aboriginal and Torres Strait Islander communities.
+Urban centres and localities (UCLs) are defined by the Australian Bureau of Statistics as clusters of urban SA1s.
 Clusters with a population higher than 1,000 are considered urban centres and clusters with a population between 200 and 999 are considered localities.
+The population of a locality is allowed to fall below 200 for two consecutive censuses before it is declassified as a locality.

+The largest UCL within the Northern Territory is Darwin, with a population of 122,207 at the 2021 census.
+There are a total of 70 UCLs in the Northern Territory as of 2021, of which twelve have a population above 1,000.

 Local government areas by population

 The Northern Territory is divided into 17 local government areas plus several unincorporated areas.
+Local government area boundaries are set by an independent local government representation review committee, which consists of the Northern Territory's electoral commissioner, surveyor-general, and the chief executive officer of the Local Government Association of the Northern Territory.
+The Australian Bureau of Statistics uses an approximation of these boundaries for its statistics.
+The largest local government area within the Northern Territory is the City of Darwin, with a population of 80,530 as of the 2021 census.